12 HR Horror Stories That Will Make You Laugh Out Loud

 I remember a time when I was looking for data entry clerks and one of my candidate’s teeth fell out during the in-person interview.
 She told me she didn’t have any more denture adhesive and didn’t have time to grab it before her interview.

 We, unfortunately, had to let an individual go due to performance issues.
 They did not leave amicably and were noticeably upset.
 Around a week later, we received an unmarked package.
-Come to find out, this person sent our office poo.
-This also happened to another office, so we had to close down every US office until all of the poos were delivered.
-We were working remotely for about a week.
+Come to find out, this person sent our office poop.
+This also happened to another office, so we had to close down every US office until all of the poops were delivered.
+Needless to say, we were working remotely for about a week.

 It made toast with his picture on it!
 The candidate would’ve had to pull his LinkedIn profile picture, had the toaster made and had it delivered the day after the interview.